Linuxfabrik/monitoring-plugins/README.md

 * Label "CPU Usage: Critical", Field name "cpu_usage_critical", Mandatory "n"
 * Label "CPU Usage: Warning", Field name "cpu_usage_warning", Mandatory "n"

+**or by importing Baskets**

+For each check, we provide an Icinga Director Basket that contains at least the Command definition and a matching Service Template (for example, `check-plugins/cpu-usage/icingaweb2-module-director/cpu-usage.json`).
+Import this:

+* either via the WebGUI using Icinga Director > Configuration Baskets > Upload, select the latest entry in the Snapshots tab and restore it
+* or via `icingacli director basket restore < cpu-usage.json -v`

-Now use this command within a Service Template, a Service Set and/or a Single Service.
+Now use the new commands within Service Templates, Service Sets and/or a Single Services.

-### All Plugins / Linuxfabrik Icinga Director Configuration
+### All Plugins (Linuxfabrik Icinga Director Configuration)

 To use the Linuxfabrik Icinga Director configuration, including host templates, notification templates and predefined service sets, you need to *generate* a single Icinga Director basket file containing the baskets for each check plus [all-the-rest.json](https://github.com/Linuxfabrik/monitoring-plugins/blob/main/assets/icingaweb2-module-director/all-the-rest.json).
 Use [`tools/basket-join`](https://github.com/Linuxfabrik/monitoring-plugins/blob/main/tools/basket-join) to do this.